By Colin Lawson

-A recently completed Trout Unlimited project in New Hampshire will open miles of quality habitat for the stream’s native brook trout populations in the Upper Connecticut River.
+A recently completed Trout Unlimited project in Pittsburg, N.H., reconnected over 4 miles of high quality coldwater habitat for native brook trout populations in the Upper Connecticut River.

-Trout Unlimited reconnected Tabor Brook with Indian Stream, which will allow brook trout to access habitat for both spawning and for thermal refugia.
+Trout Unlimited reconnected Tabor Brook to the main stem of Indian Stream, which will now allow brook trout to access headwater habitat for both fall spawning and summertime thermal refugia.